emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 ### baseof.html

-In baseof.html you usually put the foundational elements of a HTML-page: `doctype`, `html`, etc.
+In baseof.html you put the foundational elements of a HTML-page: `doctype`, `html`, etc.

 ```html
 <doctype html>